-Field Name: Model Info Offset: 0x0001 Size: 20 Bytes Type: Read only
+Field Name: Model Info Offset: 0x0001 Size: 20 Bytes Type: Read only are needed and unterminated if all 20 bytes are needed.

 Description: String containing the camera's model number.
 The string is zero terminated if less than 20 bytes